bhargav0383/Hotel-Reservation-App/README.md

 VIEW 3: Edit booking details.

 On clicking edit it will take to booking page but, using the id of booking we will show the details already and can be editable.
+After editing we can see the updated details in VIEW 2.

 ![Screenshot 2024-02-20 233101](https://github.com/bhargav0383/Hotel-Reservation-App/assets/102506024/576dd6cd-3263-4ece-84a6-72ff1f258b23)